v-for-vincent/blog/content/java_superhero.rst

 That's not what I am.
 I'm just competent.
 That being said, I want to do a good job, so I'm going to come up with a plan to improve my knowledge of Java.
+I believe that there are about five main exercises one should go through to achieve this:

+#.
+Write short programming challenges
+#.
+Contribute to a larger project
+#.
+Read about the language
+#.
+Write about the language
+#.
+Pass the occasional pop quiz